aysark/NotesOnJava8/readme.md

 Examples:
 `list.forEach(myStr -> System.out.println(myStr))`
-`list.forEach(System.out::println)` _wraps the println fn into a lambda_
+_You can also wrap the println fn into a lambda:_
+`list.forEach(System.out::println)`

 Starting a new thread now takes one line...
 `(new Thread(() -> {System.out.println(Thread.currentThread().getName)} )).start()`

-Type inference has been improved (e is an ActionEvent that I need not declare to use it) `button.addActionListener(e -> System.out.println("Button Clicked!"))`
+Type inference has been improved (e is an ActionEvent that I need not declare) `button.addActionListener(e -> System.out.println("Button Clicked!"))`

 An example of a BiFunction